vinayakvthayil/Recipe_Book_App/README.md

-# 🍽️ My Recipe Book 📚
+# 🍽️Recipe Book 📚

 Welcome to **My Recipe Book**, a beautifully designed mobile app built with **Android Studio** and **Java**.
 This app helps you store, organize, and search for your favorite recipes all in one place.
-Whether you're a beginner cook or a seasoned chef, My Recipe Book makes it easy to keep your culinary creations organized.
+Whether you're a beginner cook or a seasoned chef,Recipe Book makes it easy to keep your culinary creations organized.

 ---